nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 	- It is a mixture of breaking bad & breaking good
 	- Breaking Bad is the closest thing that comes to mind.
 	- I don't have any similar life experiences.
-	- Nick Milo was assistant editor for the show & also it is currently in it's final season with the second half supposed to release
+	- Nick Milo was assistant editor for the show & also it is currently in it's final season with the second half supposed to release on [[12-07-22|July 12th]]

+### Problem Statement & Cure
+There are 2 types of would-be writers:
+- Those that think everything they write is *worthless*
+	- Learn to ignore that voice
+- Those that think everything they write is *priceless*
+	- Learn to ignore that voice